palantir/gradle-conjure/README.md

 - **compileTypeScript** - Runs `npm tsc` to compile generated TypeScript files into JavaScript files.
 - **publishTypeScript** - Runs `npm publish` to publish a TypeScript package generated from your Conjure definitions.

+### Extension

 `com.palantir.conjure` also exposes a `conjure` extension, which allows you to configure the behaviour of each supported generator.
 You configure the generator by specifying properties in a corresponding named closure.
 These properties are converted into command line options or flags and passed on to the generator CLI.

 The supported closures are:
 - `java` - Configuration for [Conjure-Java][]